renovate-bot/zw/community/zsh_plugin_standart.md

 2. Plugins: [GitHub search](https://github.com/search?q=if+%22zsh_loaded_plugins%22&type=Code)

-## 8. Global Parameter With PREFIX For Make, Configure, Etc - [ global-parameter-with-prefix ]
+## 8. Global Parameter With PREFIX For Make, Configure, Etc {#global-parameter-with-prefix}

+> [ global-parameter-with-prefix ]

-Plugin managers may export the parameter `$ZPFX` which should contain a path to a directory dedicated for user-land software, i.e. for directories `$ZPFX/bin`, `$ZPFX/lib`, `$ZPFX/share`, etc. The suggested name of the directory is `polaris` (e.g.: ZI uses this name and places this directory at `~/.zi/polaris` by default).
+Plugin managers may export the parameter `$ZPFX` which should contain a path to a directory dedicated for user-land software, i.e. for directories `$ZPFX/bin`, `$ZPFX/lib`, `$ZPFX/share`, etc.

+The suggested name of the directory is `polaris` (e.g.: ZI uses this name and places this directory at `~/.zi/polaris` by default).

 Users can then configure hooks (a feature of e.g. zplug and ZI) to invoke e.g. `make PREFIX=$ZPFX install` at clone & update of the plugin to install software like e.g. [tj/git-extras](https://github.com/tj/git-extras).
 This is a the developing role of Zsh plugin managers as package managers, where `.zshrc` has a similar role to Chef or Puppet configuration and allows to **declare** system state, and have the same state on different accounts/machines.